cwuu/11-767/labs/lab1-project-brainstorm.md

 1: Ideas
 ----
-Write down 3-5 project ideas your group considered (a few sentences each).
-Depending on your group and process, the ideas may be very different, or they may be variations on one central idea.
  1. Try to increase the inference speed and reduce the size of the ViT mmodel (Reference paper: An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale)
  2. Deploy a camera running on mobile devices that can process extreme low-light photography by reducing the size of U-Net (paper: Learning to See in the Dark)
  3. Compress VAE for facial 3D recontruction